rayjon/nomo50/README.md

 - **1914**

-  The Berkeley (CA) Police Department becomes the country’s first agency to have all patrol officers using automobiles under the influcece of August Vollmer.
-Volmer became cheif of the Berkeley PD and also [developed the technology and idology](https://www.berkeleyside.com/2010/01/27/remembering-august-vollmer-the-berkeley-police-chief-who-created-modern-policing) that would become the foundations of modern police.
+  The Berkeley (CA) Police Department becomes the first agency to grant automobiles to patrol officers under the leadership of August Vollmer who also became cheif of the department and added a [technological ideology](https://www.berkeleyside.com/2010/01/27/remembering-august-vollmer-the-berkeley-police-chief-who-created-modern-policing) to the foundations of modern policing.

 - **1919**